birdandhike.com logo

 Getting to the Trailhead

-You can't see the summit from the trailhead, but you can see it from back down the road.
-Heading east on Northshore Road, you pass the turnoff to Callville Bay, then go through a shallow canyon with eroded red and white mudstone hills.
-At about Mile Marker 15, the road crests a low saddle with a paved pullout on the south (right), and from there, you can get a good view of the Hamblin Mountain complex, which is ahead to the southeast.
-See the banner photo.
+The summit is not visible from the trailhead, but it can be seen from back down the highway.
+When driving north on Northshore Road, at about Mile Marker 15, the road crests a low saddle with a paved pullout on the right side of the road.
+The pullout provides a good view of the Hamblin Mountain complex, which is ahead to the southeast (see banner photo), although it is hard to determine which peak is the summit.

 Hamblin Mountain